bt93/nanny_app/README.md

 **Get all Parents by Child**

-GET - `/api/parents/child/{child-id}` - Returns a list of any parent connected to a child.
+GET - `/api/parents/child/{child-id}` - Returns a list of any parent connected to a child and current caretaker.

 **Get parent by id**

-GET - `/api/parents/{id}` - Returns a single parent by id.
+GET - `/api/parents/{id}` - Returns a single parent by id that is also connected to the parent.

 **Add new Parent**

-POST - `/api/parents` - Creates a new parent in the database and returns it back.
+POST - `/api/parents/child/{child-id}` - Creates a new parent and assigns it to a child in the database and returns it back.

 **Update a Parent**